 Alternatively, you could simply accept the decision and go through the results day Clearing process instead.

-If you do feel you could have achieved better grades, you may be able to sit A-level retakes.
-This means that you could still take up a university place as planned or delay your entry for a year until you get your results.
+If you do feel you could have achieved better grades, you may be able to sit A-level retakes at college.
+This means that you may need to delay your entry for a year until you get your results.

 If you change your mind entirely and would like to take a break from study before applying for university again the following year, consider exploring gap year ideas or countries where you'd like to spend a year working abroad.